Rviewer-Challenges/mouredev-twitter-mirroring/README.md

     * Tweets with video or poll.
     * Tweets detail page, showing comments.
     * Image detail and zoom.

+### Extra points

+Every Twitter user knows that there are some key points of the application that could be improved, even Elon Musk! 😜

+So, if you want to challenge you a bit more, try to improve the Twitter's application on these features that you guess that could be room for it.
+You can focus these improvements just on the UI, or even the UX and user flows.

 ## Technical requirements